-We're obsessed with providing the easiest way for you to custom frame artwork and photos online.
+We're obsessed with providing the best online custom framing experience for your artwork and photos.

 If you have an oversized item to frame, or want to print and frame something HUGE for your walls, we have you covered!
-This is our guide to framing especially large posters, prints and photos.
+This is our guide to extra large picture frames for really big posters, prints and photos.

 58" x 42.5" photos framed by Level for an Unsplash event at Apple last summer.